 All Large Animal Clinic appointments are received at Large Animal Reception.

-- If you have an upcoming appointment at the VMTH with the Large Animal Clinic, please park "Client Parking" in Lot 51 (trailers in dirt section of lot) and proceed into the double glass doors labeled "Large Animal Clinic" adjacent to the parking lot.
+- If you have an upcoming appointment at the VMTH with the Large Animal Clinic, please park in "Client Parking" in Lot 51 (trailers in dirt section of lot) and proceed into the double glass doors labeled "Large Animal Clinic" adjacent to the parking lot.
 Check-in at the reception desk on the 1st floor.

 Important Information for Large Animal Appointments: